MatheusRich/matheusrich.github.io/_drafts/2023-in-review.md

 I'm proud of the article [My Adventure With Async Ruby][], which was [featured on RubyWeekly](https://rubyweekly.com/issues/638#:~:text=My%20Adventure%20With%20Async%20Ruby).
-Learning about `async` helped me speeding up a few of my open-source projects immensely.
+Learning about `async` helped me speeding up a few of my open-source projects by large factors.
+Speaking about that...

 ### Open-Source